DanielSchneider0/wp-harmonium/README.md

 To set up your local environment to work on this project:

+Before you start, make sure that you're running Node version 10 or higher.

 - Start MAMP and point apache at an empty folder
 - Install [WordPress](https://codex.wordpress.org/Installing_WordPress)
 - From the command line, run the following commands